Nethereum/Nethereum.Docs/docs/accounts.md

 var web3 = new Web3.Web3(account);
 ```

-When used in conjuction with Web3, now in the same way to an "Account", you can:
+When used in conjuction with Web3, now in the same way as an "Account", you can:

 Transfer an amount to another address, using the transaction manager: